VoxeLibre/VoxeLibre/mods/CORE/mcl_worlds/API.md

 This function returns:

 * true, true: if pos is in deep void (deadly)
-* true, false: if the pos is in void (non deadly)
+* true, false: if the pos is in void (non-deadly)
-* false, false: owerwise
+* false, false: otherwise

 Params:

 * pos: position

 ## mcl_worlds.y_to_layer(y)
-This function is used to calculate the minetest y layer and dimension of the given <y> minecraft layer.
+This function is used to calculate the Minetest y layer and dimension of the given y Minecraft layer.
 Mainly used for ore generation.
-Takes an Y coordinate as input and returns:
+Takes a Y coordinate as input and returns:

-* The corresponding Minecraft layer (can be nil if void)
+* The corresponding Minecraft layer (can be `nil` if void)
-* The corresponding Minecraft dimension ("overworld", "nether" or "end") or "void" if <y> is in the void If the Y coordinate is not located in any dimension, it will return: nil, "void"
+* The corresponding Minecraft dimension ("overworld", "nether" or "end") or "void" if y is in the void

+If the Y coordinate is not located in any dimension, it will return: nil, "void"

 Params: